alexsocha/luckyblockmod.com/docs/src/configuration-files.md

 **Structure coordinates**

-To make working with structures easier, it's recomended that you:
+To make working with structures easier, it's recommended that you:

 -   Build the structure facing north (in the negative z direction).
 -   If the structure's rotation is relative to the player's direction, build it the way it will appear when the player is facing north.